liellnima/icosahedral/README.md

 `$NI` is used to set the distance between the hexagonal grid cells (in km).
 For more information, refer to section "Setting the NI parameter".

-For further explanations on NI and the GME, refer e.g. to [Majewski et al](https://www.ecmwf.int/sites/default/files/elibrary/2000/10942-global-icosahedral-hexagonal-grid-point-model-gme-operational-version-and-high-resolution.pdf).

 `$REMAP_FUNC` is the function that should be used for remapping.
 Default is `remapcon` (conservative first order remapping).
 The following options are possible: "remapbil", "remapbic", "remapnn", "remapdis", "remapcon", "remapcon2".

 `$MEAN_DAYS` is the number of days over which the data should be averaged.
 Default is `$MEAN_DAYS=7`, i.e. a weekly average is calculated.
 Put `1` if you do not want that any average is calculated (or drop this argument).